geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

 The use of Content Security Policy (CSP) headers is an additional safety precaution introduced by your browser to mitigate cross-site scripting and clickjacking attacks.

-GeoServer 2.27.0 now defines Content Security Policy, limiting expected interaction and increasing security.
+GeoServer 2.27.0 pages now include a Content Security Policy, limiting expected browser interactions to increase security.

 * Before [updating](https://docs.geoserver.org/2.27.x/en/user/installation/upgrade.html#content-security-policy-geoserver-2-27-and-newer) double check your ``PROXY_BASE_URL`` setting is correct.